-Article 24: Industry departments with oversight responsibilities shall establish mechanisms for detection work, to actively discover leads on organized crime, promptly collect and fix evidence, and transfer them to the public security organs to be handled in accordance with law.
+Article 24: Industry departments with oversight responsibilities shall establish mechanisms for detection work, to actively discover leads on organized violations and crime, promptly collect and fix evidence, and transfer them to the public security organs to be handled in accordance with law.

 Article 25: Based on their duties and mission, public securities organs are to establish mechanisms for the collection and assessment of intelligence and leads on organized crime using special work tactics relying on the use of information technology and big data, and conduct hierarchical and categorical handling.